top of page

 Their Notes:

-• I'll open my doors by December 2024.
+• I’ll open my doors by December 2025.

 SMART Goal:

-puppy laying on a multicolored rug
+Puppy laying on a multicolored rug

 Analysis:

-5. The Timelines here are reasonable and specific.
+5. Timelines here are clear and reasonable.

 2. Growing a Small Business

-orange kitten walking happily through some grass
+Orange kitten walking happily through some grass

 Kitten is curious about your goals!